jwong32528/me405-romi-mecha21/README.md

 ### **Classes:**
 **Main**
-- motor: Initializes the motors, allowing for easy enabling/disabling, effort adjustments, and direction changes
+- **Motor**: Initializes the motors, allowing for easy enabling/disabling, effort adjustments, and direction changes
-- encoder: Initializes the encoders, reads tick counts, and converts them into position and velocity measurements
+- **Encoder**: Initializes the encoders, reads tick counts, and converts them into position and velocity measurements
-- linesensor: Reads and normalizes sensor data, then returns the centroid for line tracing
+- **Linesensor**: Reads and normalizes sensor data, then returns the centroid for line tracing
-- controls: Implements a basic PID controller for line tracing using centroid data
+- **Controls**: Implements a basic PID controller for line tracing using centroid data
-- bumpsensor: Detects a bump
+- **Bumpsensor**: Detects a bump
-- button handler: Uses the button on the romi to run the romi
+- **Button handler**: Uses the button on the romi to run the romi
-- imu: Acquires heading data from the magnometer to know the orientation of the Romi
+- **Imu**: Acquires heading data from the magnometer to know the orientation of the Romi

 **Utility**
-- cotask: Manages cooperative multitasking, allowing multiple tasks to run efficiently
+- **Cotask**: Manages cooperative multitasking, allowing multiple tasks to run efficiently
-- taskshare: Facilitates data sharing between tasks, ensuring smooth communication
+- **Taskshare**: Facilitates data sharing between tasks, ensuring smooth communication
-- cqueue: Implements a queue structure for task scheduling and data handling
+- **Cqueue**: Implements a queue structure for task scheduling and data handling
-- linesensor calibration: Calibrates the linesensor for black and white surfaces
+- **Linesensor Calibration**: Calibrates the linesensor for black and white surfaces
-- imu calibration: Calibrates the IMU to correct for sensor drift and improve heading accuracy
+- **Imu Calibration**: Calibrates the IMU to correct for sensor drift and improve heading accuracy
-- utils: Used functions to reduce the amount of code in a file
+- **Utils**: Used functions to reduce the amount of code in a file

 ### **Control System Overview:**
 The robot implements a **PID control controller** to adjust motor speeds based on sensor feedback.